neildanson/c_compiler/readme.md

 Chapter 12 notes

 * Lexer complete
-* Parser not started
+* Parser complete
+* Validate in progress
-* Validate not started
+* Tacky not started
 * Codegen not started